CS3398-Tiger-Terrors/Temporary/README.md

 # Temporary
-This is Calum's edit because I matter!'
+This is Duncans edit because I matter too